BT-Summer/RPi-OP-TEE-Verified-Boot/README.md

 ## Support
-Any updates should be pushed through the Issues tab
+This is *not* an official OP-TEE, U-Boot, or TF-A project; any updates should be pushed through the Issues tab in this repo.

 ## Contributing
 We are purely interested only in updates for running these scripts on Ubuntu 22.04; feel free to fork if you wish to get this working on another distro.